Trixxit/laughing-octo-garbanzo/Installation.md

 You can try:
 - Restart the program
 - Restart computer
-- Extend the hook timeout from registry
+- Extend the hook timeout from registry (See [here](https://stackoverflow.com/questions/2655278/what-can-cause-windows-to-unhook-a-low-level-global-keyboard-hook) for a discussion on it)

 #### .NET Runtime missing
 - You can download the runtime [here](https://dotnet.microsoft.com/download/dotnet/8.0), make sure you get version `8.0`

+#### How do I Update?
+- Just delete the folder you downloaded and run STELLA from, download the latest version, and install it in the same location
+- There is also an update module on the way, in which it'll be done from within the app -- stay tuned~

 ##### Note
 STELLA Generates detailed log files, which can be found at `C:\ProgramData\Kitty\Cat\NYANPASU\Logs`.